 The ground-based International Gravitational-Wave Observatory Network (IGWN), including the Laser Interferometer Gravitational-Wave Observatory (LIGO) stations at Hanford and Livingston, Virgo and KAGRA [1], has detected gravitational waves (GWs) from Compact Binary Coalescence (CBC) sources [2] in distant galaxies as far away as 8 Gigaparsecs [3], which corresponds to a redshift of slightly greater than 1.
 More distant sources are too faint to be confidently detected as individual events.
 However, they are expected to be so numerous that they can be detectable as a Stochastic Gravitational Wave Background (SGWB) [4].
 While stringent upper limits on the strength of the SGWB as a function of frequency in units of the cosmological closure density of the universe, $\Omega{GW}(f)$ [5], have been made through the IGWN, there has been no observed detection of the SGWB as such.
-However, while this was overturned as per the June 28, 2023, announcement on the preliminary detection of an SGWB from supermassive black hole mergers, in particular background from stellar mass sources is still to be detected [15].
-Early implications for the SGWB from the first observation of Binary Black Hole (BBH) mergers [6] and more recent models from advanced LIGO and VIRGO data [7, 8] have all provided estimates of the CBC merger rate that suggest that we are close to detection of the SGWB.
+However, while this was overturned as per the June 28, 2023, announcement on the preliminary - not completely confirmed detection of an SGWB, which is believed to come from supermassive black hole mergers, the astrophysical background from all CBC sources in the LIGO frequency band is still to be detected [15].
+Early implications for the SGWB from the first observation of stellar-mass Binary Black Hole (BBH) mergers [6] and more recent models from advanced LIGO and VIRGO data [7, 8] have all provided estimates of the CBC merger rate, which suggest that we are close to detecting the SGWB.
 The estimates from the 'Regimbau method' [6] come from complex simulations of many individual events, while the 'Callister method' [7] is based on numerical evaluation on an analytical expression for the SGWB.
-We reproduce these estimates through a thorough analysis of the methods used by Regimbau and Callister [6, 7] and study the degree to which they agree with each other, as well as studying the extent to which the results depend on uncertainties in the merger rate as a function of mass and redshift distributions of the sources.
-Overall, we investigate the predictions on SGWB parameters and constrain its limits, thereby decoding how the background changes due to uncertainties in several important variables.
-This incorporation of the latest theoretical models, with a key understanding of the limits and constraints in these frameworks, will aid in the long-term goal of refining estimates on the SGWB.
+We reproduce these estimates through a thorough analysis of the methods used by Regimbau and Callister [6, 7], and study the degree to which they agree with each other, as well as the extent to which the results depend on uncertainties in the merger rate as a function of mass and redshift distributions of the sources.
+Overall, we investigate the predictions on SGWB parameters and constrain its limits, thereby decoding how the background changes due to uncertainties in several important astrophysical parameters.
+This incorporation of the latest theoretical models, with a key understanding of the limits and constraints in these frameworks, will aid in the long-term goal of refining estimates on the SGWB and detecting them with the IGWN.